The saying ‘prevention is better than cure’ is never truer when it comes to fleet maintenance.

 Parts room housekeeping is a valuable best practice for visibility of inventory during routine PM.
 Training your parts room personnel so they know your operation’s PM programs will help them to identify fast moving parts that need to be ordered more frequently.
 Alternatively, using fleet management software can carry out this process autonomously, ensuring that the correct inventory is always available.

 5. Use data to enhance PM effectiveness

-Whether PM work is done in-house or outsourced to service providers, using data to track the effectiveness of your preventive maintenance programs can help ensure success.
-Such information provides the insight needed to manage your maintenance operation and make adjustments to PM frequency or task lists to best suit your fleet’s changing requirements.
+Regardless of whether your business has its own workshop or outsources all work, it is important to use data to track the effectiveness of your preventive maintenance programs.
+Having the information at your fingertips allows you to make adjustments to PM frequency or task lists to best suit your fleet’s changing requirements.

 Advanced fleet maintenance software has these capabilities in addition to many more that help directly to improve the effectiveness of PM programs.
 Such systems readily monitor mileages and other parameters to plan and track the servicing needs of vehicles.
 The capabilities also include being able to provide automated notification of servicing schedules to drivers.